• Home

 Can I use butter instead of margarine?

-The flavor will be slightly richer.
-If you use salted butter, reduce the added salt to ¼ teaspoon.
+Yes, cold unsalted butter works exactly like cold margarine does in both the batter and the crumble topping.
+The taste will be a touch more complex.
+If you use salted butter, decrease the added salt to ¼ teaspoon.

 What kind of apples work best?

+Any firm apple works.
+Granny Smith adds tartness that plays well against the brown sugar.
 Honeycrisp and Gala are sweeter and mild.
-Stay away from very soft apples like McIntosh — they break down too much during baking and disappear into the batter rather than giving you little apple pieces.
+Avoid very soft apples like McIntosh — they break down too much during baking and disappear into the batter instead of giving you little apple pieces.

 Can I make these without buttermilk?